daniellekap/ShapingHistory/README.md

    - Explore the data with notebooks 2 and 2.1, including viewing sample images and analyzing the height-width ratio of tablets.

 3. **Model Training and Evaluation**:
+   - DinoV2 - vits14: Extract features for the greyscale images using notebook 3, and for the masked images using notebook 4.
+Run an XGB model over the features of the greyscale images and evaluate using notebook 3.1, and for the masked images using notebook 4.1
-   - CNN models: Train on greyscale images with notebook 4 and on masked images with notebook 5.
-Evaluate these models with notebooks 4.1 and 5.1 respectively.
+   - CNN models: Train on greyscale images with notebook 6 and on masked images with notebook 7.
+Evaluate these models with notebooks 6.1 and 7.1 respectively.
-   - ResNet50 models: Train on greyscale images with notebook 6 and on masked images with notebook 7.
-Evaluate with notebooks 6.1 and 7.1.
+   - ResNet50 models: Train on greyscale images with notebook 8 and masked images with notebook 9.
+Evaluate with notebooks 8.1 and 9.1.
+To train and predict using the "era" as a dependent variable instead of "period", use notebooks 4 and 4.1.
-   - VAE model: Explore with notebook 8, analyze bottleneck vectors in notebook 9, and perform clustering and classification in notebook 10.
-Further analysis in notebooks 10.1 and 11.
-Notebook 12 allows exploration of shape evolution between periods.
+   - VAE model: Explore with notebook 10, analyze bottleneck vectors in notebook 10.1, and perform clustering and classification in notebook 11.
+Further analysis in notebooks 11.1 and 12.
+Notebook 13 allows exploration of shape evolution between periods.

-4. **Code Structure**:
+5. **Code Structure**:
    - Data structure and models are detailed in `era_data.py`, `era_model.py`, and `VAE_model_tablets_class.py`.
    - Visualization and colorbar removal functionalities are in `visualization_funcs.py` and `colorbar.py`.